 June 13, 1981 - A teenager, Marcus Simon Sarjeant, fires six blanks at the Queen while she is riding on horseback through London.
 He is arrested and charged with treason.

-July 9, 1982 - A man penetrates security at Buckingham Palace and encounters the Queen in her bedroom.
+July 9, 1982 - A man gets past security at Buckingham Palace and encounters the Queen in her bedroom.

-May 16, 1991 - The Queen addresses a joint session of the United States Congress, the first British monarch to do so.
+May 16, 1991 - The Queen addresses a joint session of the US Congress, the first British monarch to do so.

-November 24, 1992 - At a luncheon commemorating her 40th anniversary on the throne, the Queen declares 1992 as an "Annus Horribilis".
-That year marked the separation of the Duke and Duchess of York, the divorce of Princess Anne and Mark Phillips, the increasing estrangement of the Prince and Princess of Wales, and the fire at Windsor Castle.
+November 24, 1992 - At a luncheon commemorating her 40th anniversary on the throne, the Queen declares 1992 as an “Annus Horribilis.”
+That year marked the separation of the Duke and Duchess of York, the divorce of Princess Anne and Mark Phillips, the increasing estrangement of the Prince and Princess of Wales, and a fire at Windsor Castle.

-April 1993 - Taxation of the Queen and Prince Charles goes into effect with the provision that they may "opt-out" of the agreement anytime after April 1994.
+April 1993 - Taxation of the Queen and Prince Charles goes into effect with the provision that they may “opt-out” of the agreement at any time after April 1994.

 August 1993 - Buckingham Palace is opened to the public for the first time.
 Money raised from the tours is to help pay for the restoration of Windsor Castle.

-December 1995 - After heavy media coverage of the estrangement and affairs of the Prince and Princess of Wales, the Queen urges them to divorce.
+December 1995 - After heavy media coverage of the estrangement and affairs of Prince Charles and Diana, Princess of Wales, the Queen urges them to divorce.

 1997 - Addresses the nation via live television to express grief over the death of Princess Diana.

 1998 - Endorses a plan to end gender discrimination in the line of succession for the throne.

 2002 - The Queen celebrates her Golden Jubilee, or 50th anniversary, on the throne.